delvinsalman/Weather-App/README.md

 ## Installation & Deploying

 The application can be downloaded as a ZIP folder from GitHub and showcased on your local HTML browser.
 It does not require a Python script or any live server, so users can simply run it directly through their online browsers.

+## Live View
+You can view the appliction and try it for yourself live, https://delvinsalman.github.io/Weather-App/.